 To register (or for more info) for Tom’s 2020 Tours (or Tom’s remaining 2019 seats) please email Vicki Belinoski with Inishfree Tours at vicki(at)inishfreetours.com.
 She’ll fill you in and get you squared away as needed.

 Hello Friends & Fans,

-Many an Irishman and Irishwoman will tell you that the wild and unspoiled west is the real Ireland, and it’s a great joy to share it with friends, fans and family.
+Many an Irishman and Irishwoman will tell you that Ireland’s impossibly green, small town west is the real Ireland, and it’s a great joy to share it with friends, fans and family.

 —Counties Cork, Kerry & Clare

-On 2018’s second tour we will follow a scenic route through counties Cork, Kerry and Clare.
+On the first of my 2019 tours we will follow a gorgeous route through counties Cork, Kerry and Clare.
 We’ll assemble near Shannon one day before our tour bus hits the road.
-We’ll then be three days based in or near Skibbereen (County Cork), then three days in or near Dingle (County Kerry) and three in Doolin (County Clare).
+We’ll then be three days based near the old town of Skibbereen (County Cork), then three days in or near Dingle (County Kerry) and three around Doolin (County Clare).